melt-umn/ableC-lvars/README.md

 #### PPOPP Paper:

++ Figure out bug in colors example
 + Add references to big examples
 + Discuss future work
 + Look at style resources and spiff up writing
 + Talk about problems with freeing in drawbacks sections
++ Tidy up examples in parallel-examples
++ Problem: if do get and value is top, will automatically match first activation set

 #### LVars Functionality: